redhousestudio/redhousestudio.github.io/_projects/project1610-Prehension.md

 This album was signed with the legendary [Deutsche Grammophon](http://www.deutschegrammophon.com/en/cat/4797151?) label.<br />

+In April 2019 the album received the [Golden Record Award](https://www.luister.nl/pianist-joep-beving-ontvangt-gouden-plaat/)🏆 in the Concertgebouw in Amsterdam.

 I am so proud of what we have accomplished.
 We never dreamed this big; we just wanted to make beautiful piano music.
 This album has touched millions of people and has changed our lives forever, in a good way.
 Thank you!